ManyiLi12345/GRAINS/README.md

 This is the code for our paper "GRAINS: Generative Recursive Autoencoders for INdoor Scenes".<br/>
 Project webpage [here](https://manyili12345.github.io/Publication/2018/GRAINS/index.html).

+##### Update: Because of the SUNCG dataset problem, we have removed the pretraned models and the room_wcf data file.
+Here we provide the [data format definition](https://github.com/ManyiLi12345/GRAINS/blob/master/data_format_definition.txt) for the room_wcf file used in our code and [a sample file](https://github.com/ManyiLi12345/GRAINS/blob/master/0-data/room_wcf_for_00a9efc8d6dcc489ea8f67b2fe486b03.zip) which can be visualized with [this script](https://github.com/ManyiLi12345/GRAINS/blob/master/vistools/vis_wcf.m).
+Please follow this format to create your own room_wcf file from other indoor scene dataset to use our code.

 ## Requirements
 The code has been tested on the following.
 To re-run our code, we recommend the below softwares/tools to work with:<br />
 (a) Python 2.7 and Pytorch 0.3.1, OR<br />